 From the Airport

 First, we needed to find a way to get from the airport to the hotel.
 We were new to traveling in the snow and we landed in a snowstorm.
 There are a lot of ground transportation options and Chicago O’Hare has a strict policy about soliciting a patron for transportation for really great safety reasons.
 It’s a bit overwhelming.

 I had never used Uber but I know plenty of people who have loved it.
 I’m not going to lie…I was slightly concerned about riding in a stranger’s car with my kids in the snow!
 It turned out to be a great experience and we have since used it many times since.
 We had this amazing travel car seat that I borrowed from another trench mom, Nichole.
 If you need to travel and don’t want to bring a car seat, the miFold Grab-and-Go Booster Seat is a lifesaver and popped in the seat of the uber in seconds.
+They cost right around $30 and are super convenient while traveling because they fit right into a purse or backpack.
 We headed out into the massive snow, (which was likely just a few inches to those snow experts out there) to the hotel.
 The cab arrived in minutes, and we were off.

 From the Hotel

 The hotel offered a shuttle to anywhere in a 1-mile radius which came in handy because we learned we were able to visit the botanical garden, the mall, and the train station in less than a mile!